 Hiring Former Government Employees

 Because of the conflicts of interest involved, Federal regulations strictly limit the situations in which a Government contractor can hire, seek to hire, or even discuss employment with a current or former Government employee.
-The rules regarding hiring or offering employment to current or former Government employees are complicated and the Government Contracts and Compliance Department and Compliance Officers should be consulted before any action is taken – even questions that simply “test the waters” for a government official nearing retirement.
+The rules regarding hiring or offering employment to current or former Government employees are complicated and the Legal, Contracts, and Compliance Department and Compliance Officers should be consulted before any action is taken – even questions that simply “test the waters” for a government official nearing retirement.